-The Ordinary 'A' and 'B' shares have the same rights, benefits and powers in the Company save for the transferability thereof.
-Ordinary 'A' shares are freely transferred while the 'B' shares shall be non-transferable for a period of 15 years from 26 July 2002.
+The Ordinary 'A' and 'B' shares have the same rights, benefits, powers in the Company and are freely transferable.
 Ordinary 'C' shares carry no voting rights and do not receive dividends.

-Shareholders

-The shareholders owning 5% or more of the Company's equity share capital at 31 December 2018 were the following:
+Shareholders owning 5% or more of the Company's equity share capital at 31 December 2019 were:

 Shareholder Share Туре

-Malta Mediterranean Link Consortium Ltd. 1) 40.0% 'B' shares
+Malta Mediterranean Link Consortium Ltd. 40.0% 'B' shares

 Government of Malta 20.0% 'A' and 'C' shares

 VIE (Malta) Limited 10.1% 'A' shares

-1) of which VIE (Malta) Limited and MMLC Holdings Malta Limited constitute 95.85%
+^{} of which VIE (Malta) Limited constitutes 95.85%